 Meals Included: Breakfast, Lunch, Dinner

 As we continue to sail westward along the northern coast of Alaska, reflect on our adventures while scanning the water for marine life and enjoying life on board.
 Take a yoga class, unwind with a massage in the wellness center, and curl up next to the fireplace in the library.
-Share images with our Lindblad Expeditions-National Geographic certified photography instructor, and marvel at footage captured by the ship's underwater camera.
+Share images with your National Geographic-Lindblad Expeditions certified photography instructor, and marvel at footage captured by the ship's underwater camera.
 Our voyage culminates with a farewell dinner on board.

 Meals Included: Breakfast, Lunch, Dinner

 Arrive in the remote city of Nome, Alaska, on the coast of the Bering Sea.
-Enjoy breakfast and lunch on board.
-Disembark to explore the town prior to our flight to Anchorage.
+Disembark and take a charter flight to Anchorage.
 In Anchorage, transfer to flights home.

 Itineraries are subject to change.